ovidiuch/react-redux-layout/README.md

 I say "high level CSS" because we can always go rogue and compute each value by hand.
 We can **derive our layout from the viewport size**, trickling CSS attributes down the component hierarchy.
 This is precisely what react-redux-layout is about!

+*PS.
+You might've encountered a bad React pattern when a component absolutely needs to know the size of the parent container: **Wasting a render loop.** Once the DOM is created, the component puts the parent width/height into its local state for child components to use in the next render loop. react-redux-layout fixes this.*

 ## How does this work?

 First and foremost, this is **not another CSS-in-JS alternative!** It is complementary to [existing tools](https://github.com/MicheleBertoli/css-in-js#features).
 It might be helpful to separate styles as: